electronut/ElectronutLabs-hackaBLE/README.md

 For more detailed programming guide go [here](https://docs.electronut.in/hackaBLE/programming_guide/)

-## Soldering a hackaBLE
+## Soldering headers hackaBLE

 hackaBLE can be used on a breadboard.
-Here's a video that will show how to solder headers on to hackaBLE.
+Here's a video that shows how to solder headers on to hackaBLE.

 [![soldering_hackable](http://img.youtube.com/vi/VOO5d_ryxtU/0.jpg)](http://www.youtube.com/watch?v=VOO5d_ryxtU)